 Travois Superhero Awards

-Since 2015, we’ve honored industry professionals doing amazing work in their communities at our annual conference!
+We honor industry professionals doing amazing work in their communities at our annual conference!
+Tell us who you think should win and why with our easy nomination form.

 Nominations can be coworkers, peers from other communities, a family member, someone you look up to, someone you see potential in, or yourself!
 We want to hear about everyone who is doing great things in Indian Country!